Roger-Heathcote/utility-button/README.md

 ---

+Sadly web-ext does not support Manifest 3 yet so it's no use rn :/

-Persisting a firefox profile for web-ext testing...
+Once it does this is how you persist a firefox profile for web-ext testing...

 1. Create a new firefox profile: http://about:profiles
 2. Create a .env file in your project root
 3. Set the key FFPROFILE to be equal to the new profiles root directory
 4. Profit